z331281772/mcphub/README.md

-# MCPHub: Multiple Servers, Single Endpoint, Zero Hassle
+# MCPHub: One Endpoint, Infinite MCP Servers

-MCPHub is a unified hub server that consolidates multiple MCP (Model Context Protocol) servers into a single SSE endpoint.
-It simplifies service management and provides a centralized interface for all your MCP needs.
+MCPHub is a unified hub server that consolidates multiple MCP (Model Context Protocol) servers into one single SSE endpoint.
+It simplifies service management and provides a centralized interface for all your MCP server needs.

 ![Dashboard Preview](assets/dashboard.png)